Do Large Language Models Perform Latent Multi-Hop Reasoning without Exploiting Shortcuts?: Introduction

 The main challenge in satisfying our desiderata is that most LLMs' pretraining data is inaccessible, making it impossible to directly check entity co-occurrences.
 To tackle this, we use a \emph{proxy corpus} of roughly 4.8B unique documents by utilizing six publicly available training corpora, selecting only test queries where the head and answer entities never co-occur.
 This approximation's effectiveness is validated by showing that strong latent composability for specific query types persists even when extending our entity co-occurrence check to the whole web via Google Search.
-We further minimize shortcuts by carefully selecting relation types and removing queries where the answers are easy to guess from a substring of the head entity.

-Our resulting dataset, named \dataset{} \textsc{(ShOrtCut-fRee lATent rEaSoning)}, consists of 7,232 pairs of single-hop and multi-hop queries of 17 types of relation compositions with 4 types of bridge entities.
-It can be useful in analyzing any LLM that is not directly trained on synthetic data generated from a knowledge graph nor performing Chain-of-Thought (CoT) reasoning behind an API.\footnote{While we cannot know whether the LLMs we evaluate have been trained on synthetic data generated from a knowledge graph, the low latent composability and high CoT composability obtained with our dataset suggest that this is highly unlikely for the evaluated models.} Comparative experimental results with a dataset constructed from the same data distribution but without careful fact selection, co-occurrence-based filtering, and rigorous evaluation show that latent composability obtained without satisfying our desiderata can be overestimated.
+Our resulting dataset, \dataset{} \textsc{(ShOrtCut-fRee lATent rEaSoning)}, consists of 7,232 pairs of single-hop and multi-hop queries of 17 types of relation compositions with 4 types of bridge entities.
+Comparative experiments with a dataset constructed from the same data distribution but without careful fact selection, co-occurrence-based filtering, and rigorous evaluation show that latent composability can be overestimated without satisfying the desiderata.